-SESCRN has a highly trained and motivational work force consisting of professionals within the medical, nursing, radiography, bio-chemistry, pharmacy, data management and administrative departments of each hospital.
-Each member of the team is vital to the process of delivering the most up to date clinical studies to our patients throughout the South East of Scotland.
+The SESCRN are a highly trained and motivated work force, consisting of medical, nursing, radiography, bio-chemistry, pharmacy, data management and administrative professionals working in each of the hospitals across the South East of Scotland.
+Each member of the team is vital to the process of delivering the most up to date clinical studies to our patients throughout the South East region.

 WHAT WE DO

 In collaboration with our partner organisations we are involved in a wide variety of cancer research.
 The aim of our research is to help us understand cancer better and to help our patients effected by the disease.

 The research we undertake is done in many different forms, for example:

 Bench Work: The Medical Research Council Institute of Genetics and Molecular Medicine (IGMM) at The University of Edinburgh forms one of the largest and comprehensive, human molecular genetics research capacity in the UK, and brings together over 500 research and support scientists in a single, scientific endeavour.
 These scientists work tirelessly to find new treatments in the fight against cancer by looking at genetic patterns, drug development and DNA profiling.